PrideLab/PRIDE-PPPAR/README.md

 PRIDE PPP-AR ver.
 3.0 is available for:

-1) Multi-GNSS data processing with GPS, GLONASS, Galileo, BDS-2/3 and QZSS;
+1) Multi-GNSS data processing with GPS, GLONASS, Galileo, BDS-2/3 and QZSS
-2) All-frequency PPP-AR on any dual-frequency ionosphere-free combinations of GPS, Galileo, and BDS-2/3;
+2) All-frequency PPP-AR on any dual-frequency ionosphere-free combinations of GPS, Galileo, and BDS-2/3
-3) High-rate GNSS data processing up to 50 Hz;
+3) High-rate GNSS data processing up to 50 Hz
-4) High-dynamic mobile platforms applicable for aerial photogrammetry, ship-borne gravimetry, etc;
+4) High-dynamic mobile platforms applicable for aerial photogrammetry, ship-borne gravimetry, etc.
-5) Kinematic orbiting for LEO satellites;
+5) Kinematic orbiting for LEO satellites
-6) Multi-day processing up to 108 days without day-boundary discontinuities;
+6) Multi-day processing up to 108 days without day-boundary discontinuities
-7) IPPP clock estimation for time and frequency transfer;
+7) IPPP clock estimation for time and frequency transfer
-8) Troposphere modeling with Vienna Mapping Function 1/3 (VMF1/VMF3);
+8) Troposphere modeling with Vienna Mapping Function 1/3 (VMF1/VMF3)
-9) Second-order ionospheric delay correction with GIM products;
+9) Second-order ionospheric delay correction with GIM products
-10) Receiver clock jump detection and mitigation;
+10) Receiver clock jump detection and mitigation
-11) Adoption of the latest IGS conventions: Bias-SINEX, IGS20 reference frame, ORBEX, RINEX 4, etc.;
+11) Adoption of the latest IGS conventions: Bias-SINEX, IGS20 reference frame, ORBEX, RINEX 4, etc.
-12) User-friendly operation and visualization for early-career researchers with lite-version GUI;
+12) User-friendly operation and visualization for early-career researchers with lite-version GUI
-13) Ambiguity-float PPP with backward compatibility from 1994 when selective availablity (SA) was on;
+13) Ambiguity-float PPP with backward compatibility from 1994 when selective availablity (SA) was on
-14) Timely data processing with rapid (RAP) products and real-time archived (RTS) products.
+14) Timely data processing with rapid (RAP) products and real-time archived (RTS) products

 The improvements made in PRIDE PPP-AR version 3.0 include: